 Despite of living in one of the Southeast Asian countries, Indonesia, and the fact that ten countries in Southeast Asia – Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, Philippines, Singapore, Thailand, Vietnam are united under the Association of Southeast Asian Nations or known as A.S.E.A.N, I have to admit that I haven’t tasted the popular food in some of the other Southeast Asian countries.
 So, I’m very excited to embark on another one of our kitchen journey to Myanmar or known as Burma.

 Burma is bordered by India, Bangladesh, China, Laos and Thailand.
 So, I guess you can imagine already how that geographic location has impacted the cooking in Burma.
 Burma is populated by myriad of ethnic minorities and that offers wide range of regional flavors as well.
 Burmese categorize their country into three different regions: Lower Burma, Middle Burma, and Upper Burma.
 Each region’s cuisine is also affected by its geographical location.

-The cornstarch jelly just pick up the taste from all the sauces you put on the noodle.
+The cornstarch jelly just picks up the taste from all the sauces you put on the noodle.
 The star anise also really flavor up the noodle.
 One star anise definitely goes a long way and sometimes it can overwhelm the whole dish if you put too many, but this is a good balance.
-I like noodles with lots of “sides” and when you stir to combine everything before you eat, every ingredient work together to deliver you a wonderful meeshay!!!!!
+I like noodles with lots of “sides” and when you stir to combine everything before you eat, every ingredient works together to deliver you a wonderful mee shay!!!!!

-- ¼ cup oil
+- 1/4 cup cooking oil